 CHARLOTTE, N.C. - American Airlines is pushing back the expected return of its Boeing 737 Max jets into next year.

-The airline said Wednesday that it expects to slowly bring the plane back into its schedule starting Jan.
-16. That's six weeks later than American planned just last month, and the sixth time the airline has pushed back the plane's return.
+The airline said that it expects to slowly bring the plane back into its schedule starting in March, which means the planes would stay out of service for a full year.
+It's the seventh time the airline has pushed back the plane's return.

-Fort Worth-based American says it will drop about 140 flights per day until mid-January because of the grounding.
+Fort Worth-based American says it will drop about 140 flights per day until March because of the grounding.

 American has 24 Max jets in storage and expected to have 40 by the end of the year.
 American has about 950 jets, not counting smaller American Eagle planes.